IV Sedation Dentistry Corbin

 • Do not eat or drink anything for at least 6 hours before your surgery unless otherwise instructed by our office.

-• Do not wear excessive makeup or nail polish the day of your procedure.
+• Do not wear excessive makeup or nail polish on the day of your procedure, and leave all jewelry and other valuables like your phone at home.

 • Let our office know of any illness, sore throat, cold, or upset stomach before and after your procedure.

-Although IV sedation is safe, there are some side effects, such as nausea.
-Some patients experience drowsiness or short-term memory loss about the procedure as well.
+Although IV sedation is safe, there are some side effects, such as nausea, which Dr. Whitaker counteracts early in the sedation with a medication meant to minimize that feeling.
+Some patients experience drowsiness or short-term memory loss after the procedure as well.
 The side effects do not last too long, and their severity greatly depends on your individual body.

 How long will I be sedated?